istio/istio.io/content/en/docs/setup/getting-started/index.md

 ### Verify external access {#confirm}

 Confirm that the Bookinfo application is accessible from outside.
-Copy the output of this comamnd and paste into your browser:
+Copy the output of this command and paste into your browser:

 {{< text bash >}}
 $ echo http://$GATEWAY_URL/productpage